QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Comparison of the different methods' results

 \subsection{Polarization angle}

 Table~\ref{tab:pol_angle} summarizes the results of the polarization angle characterization with the three different setups.
 Section~\ref{sec:pol_ang_lab} details the results for ground characterization, Sect.~\ref{sec:pol_ang_crab} with Tau A, and Section~\ref{sec:pol_ang_moon} with the Moon.
 We notice a deviation of up to $\sim$3\,deg in a three-month variability.
 Finally, we expect a variation in the polarization angle across the bandwidth.
 Tau A, indeed, presents a synchrotron spectrum.
 At the same time, the diode may exhibit slight deviations from a perfect flat spectrum, primarily due to the directivity of the antenna to which it is coupled.
 The results from the different setups are compatible at $\sim$3$\sigma$.
-This good agreement demonstrates how intercalibration within channels and the capabilities of each setup are very efficient.
 Tau A provides the most reliable reference for the polarization angle because its emission is stable, well-characterized, and free from the geometric modeling uncertainties associated with lunar scattering.
 Therefore, the Tau A–based measurement offers the clearest on-sky calibration and ensures better control of systematics compared to the Moon.